Anxiety

 Agoraphobia

 Agoraphobia is the fear of venturing away from a safe place.
 After a panic attack, individuals may develop “anticipatory anxiety,” in which they fear having another attack and avoid places they associate with previous panic attacks.
-A person can become isolated, home-bound, or avoid travel because of fear of being hindered by anxiety.
+The isolated quality can be exacerbated by remote work or an internet-only lifestyle.

 Avoidant Personality Disorder is not really an anxiety disorder, but a personality disorder. but seems similar to social phobia, or rather a conglomeration of social phobias.
 Theodore Millon writes especially well about this personality disorder.